bitrix24/b24restdocs/api-reference/catalog/section/catalog-section-update.md

-# Update the section of the trade catalog catalog.section.update
+# Update the catalog section catalog.section.update

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-The method `catalog.section.update` updates a section of the trade catalog.
+The method `catalog.section.update` updates a section of the catalog.

 ## Method Parameters